Fast identification and stabilization of unknown linear systems: A simple solution

 \end{definition}

-Any matrix from $\calH^*(\bar{x})$ is able to explain any online data set $\calD$ that could possibly be generated from $\bar{x}$ (with any input sequence $(u_k)$).
-Hence, the best result that a \emph{dual control strategy} could achieve in terms of identification is determining the set $\calH^*(\bar{x})$.
+Any matrix from $\calH^*(x_0)$ is able to explain any online data set $\calD_N$ that could possibly be generated from $x_0$ (with any input sequence $(u_k)$).
+Hence, the best result that an exploration strategy could achieve in terms of identification is determining the set $\calH^*(x_0)$.

-This identification of $\calH^*(\bar{x})$ is indeed possible.
-The following result shows that Algorithm \ref{alg:1} is able to identify $\calH^*(\bar{x})$ in minimum time.
+This identification of $\calH^*(x_0)$ is indeed possible.
+The following result shows that Algorithm \ref{alg:1} is able to identify $\calH^*(x_0)$ in minimum time.